DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Benchmarks

-Fig.~\ref{fig:benchmark_haf_tor_per}(c) presents the benchmarking outcomes for computing the permanent.
-In scenarios involving smaller-scale systems (up to 14 modes), Strawberry Fields, through The Walrus interface, achieves the highest speed in computation.
-Conversely, for larger-scale systems (18 modes and above), Piquasso surpasses The Walrus in performance, which in turn outperforms DeepQuantum.
-Nonetheless, provided adequate memory resources, DeepQuantum (GPU) displays minimal sensitivity to fluctuations in batch size, offering enhanced performance in medium-scale applications with large batch sizes (e.g., 10-1000 and 14-1000).
-This highlights DeepQuantum's proficiency in effectively managing batch processing at expansive scales.
+Fig.~\ref{fig:benchmark_haf_tor_per}(c) illustrates the performance for permanent computation.
+For small-scale systems ($\le 14$ modes), Strawberry Fields achieves the highest speed, whereas Piquasso takes the lead for larger systems ($\ge 18$ modes).
+Nevertheless, DeepQuantum (GPU) exhibits minimal sensitivity to batch size scaling, providing enhanced stability and performance in medium-scale applications with large batch sizes (e.g., 10-1000 and 14-1000).
+This underscores DeepQuantum's proficiency in managing large-scale batch processing.

-\subsection{Transpilation and forward computation}
+\subsection{Transpilation and Forward Computation}

-We benchmarked the performance of DeepQuantum against Graphix, an open-source library specializing in MBQC simulation, focusing on two representative tasks: pattern transpilation and forward computation~\cite{danos2007measurement}.
+We further benchmarked the performance of DeepQuantum against Graphix, an open-source MBQC software package, focusing on two representative tasks: pattern transpilation and forward computation~\cite{sunami2022graphix}.

-Fig.~\ref{fig:benchmark_mbqc}(a) presents the benchmark results for pattern transpilation under different numbers of qubits and gates.
-The translation time for both platforms is extremely short, and thus their impact on the overall task can be regarded as negligible.
+Fig.~\ref{fig:benchmark_mbqc}(a) displays the running time for pattern transpilation under different numbers of qubits and gates.
+While Graphix performs this specific step faster than DeepQuantum, the absolute processing time for both frameworks remains extremely short (under $10^{-1}$ seconds).
+Therefore, this minor computational overhead can be regarded as negligible within the end-to-end workflow.

-Fig.~\ref{fig:benchmark_mbqc}(b) reports the benchmark results for the forward computation.
-Once again, experiments are performed with different numbers of qubits and gates.
-DeepQuantum exhibits a substantial benefit in terms of execution time when dealing with larger circuits exceeding 20 qubits, indicating its scalability and effectiveness in simulating MBQC.
+In contrast, Fig.~\ref{fig:benchmark_mbqc}(b) compares the much more resource-intensive forward computation of state vectors under identical configurations.
+While Graphix exhibits a slight edge for shallow and small-scale patterns, DeepQuantum demonstrates superior scaling efficiency.
+For circuits exceeding 20 qubits, DeepQuantum establishes a substantial performance advantage, underscoring its effectiveness in simulating complex MBQC patterns.